 The motile zoospore plays an important role in the spread of the disease.
 Once the motile spore attaches to the skin of the fish, the spore will germinate under suitable conditions and its hyphae will invade the fish skin, muscular tissue and reach the internal organs.
-Fish skeletal muscle is the target organ and exhibits major clinical signs of infection with A. invadans with mycotic granulomas.
+Fish skeleton muscle is the target organ and exhibits major EUS clinical signs with mycotic granulomas.